libretime/libretime/docs/manual/upgrading/index.md

 There will be tested ways to switch from a LibreTime pre-release to a packaged version of LibreTime.

+LibreTime 3.x has removed the media folders functionality and replaced it with a filesystem based import service see [Libretime-Import](../libretime-import) for more details.

 Airtime 2.5.x versions support upgrading from version 2.3.0 and above.
 If you are running a production server with a version of Airtime prior to 2.3.0, you should upgrade it to version 2.3.0 before continuing.